MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this exercise you learned how to batch copy files into Azure blob storage using a combination of shell scripting and Azure CLI commands.

 <a name="Exercise6"></a>
-## Exercise 6: OS X and Linux: Copying SLURM project scripts, configuring the SLURM nodes, and executing the SLURM job to convert images.
+## Exercise 6: OS X and Linux: Copy SLURM project scripts, configure the SLURM nodes, and execute the SLURM job to convert images

 This section is for OS X and Linux operating systems.
 If you are doing this lab on Windows, jump to [Exercise 7](#Exercise7)